ucsb-cs9/w21/_lab/lab01.md

 # Instructions

-You will need to create three files:
+You will need to create two files:
 * `Animal.py` - file containing a class definition for an Animal object.
 * `AnimalShelter.py` - file containing a class definition for an AnimalShelter object.